Soccer-Wrexham offered potential dream Cup tie with Tottenham

 Ipswich Town or Burnley v Sheffield Wednesday or Fleetwood Town

 Ties will take place in the week commencing Feb.
-27 (Reporting by Richard Martin; Editing by Ken Ferris) ((r.pmartin87@gmail.com;)) Keywords: SOCCER ENGLAND/ (PIX)
+27 (Reporting by Richard Martin; Editing by Ken Ferris) ((r.pmartin87@gmail.com;)) Keywords: SOCCER ENGLAND/ (UPDATE 1, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.